AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

     restart:                       bfgs.restart
     ```

 The settings file template you just generated contains all the necessary settings to set up and run a geometry optimization with `FHI-vibes` using `FHI-aims` as the force/stress calculator.
-For speeding up the tutorial you might want to decrease the kpoints density to 1 kpoint per $\require{mediawiki-texvc} \AA^{-1}$.
+For speeding up the tutorial you might want to decrease the kpoints density to 2 kpoints per $\require{mediawiki-texvc} \AA^{-1}$.

 ??? info "`relaxation.in` with adjusted `kpoints` density"